kj0306/Assignment_fetch/README.md

 ### 5. Communicating with Stakeholders

-- **Business Message**: I drafted a concise message to a business stakeholder (such as a product manager), explaining the data model and the insights derived from the SQL queries.
-This demonstrates how I communicate technical details in an understandable way for non-technical stakeholders.
+- **Business Message**: The email highlights key data quality issues found in Fetch's dataset, including missing data and discrepancies in reward calculations, and requests further clarification on how the point/reward system operates.
+It also proposes solutions to optimize the data pipeline and improve user engagement based on reward system performance.

-The draft message can be found in the `Question4_email` directory.
+The email can be found in the `Question4_email` directory.

 ## Files and Directories